simple-icons/simple-icons/CONTRIBUTING.md

 }
 ```

+Make sure the icon is added in alphabetical order.
+If you're in doubt, you can always run `npm run our-lint` - this will tell you if any of the JSON data is in the wrong order.

 ### 7. Create a pull request

 Once you've completed the previous steps, create a pull request to merge your edits into the *develop* branch.